Diversity and Inclusion

 COAS Faculty Diversity and Inclusion Plan

-The COAS Faculty Diversity and Inclusion Plan (Document will return once certified) is the first document of a planned set of three documents that will address diversity and inclusion within the context of the COAS faculty, staff, and the students.
+The COAS Faculty Diversity and Inclusion Plan (Document has been removed pending ADA certification.
+In the meantime, a copy is available by emailing Lev Gasparov) is the first document of a planned set of three documents that will address diversity and inclusion within the context of the COAS faculty, staff, and the students.
 The focus of this document is on the COAS faculty.

 Statement of Unity

 The UNF College of Arts and Sciences affirms our commitment to the values and ideas expressed in the following UNF Statement of Unity, which was passed as a resolution of the UNF Faculty Association on March 2, 2017.